pingidentity/pingone-sample-angular/pingone-angular-registration/README.md

 npm install
 ```

-3. Configure your Application Settings in `/src/app/pingone-api.service.ts`
+3. Configure your Application Settings in `/src/app/pingone-api.service.ts` and `./in server.js`

 4. Run Application `npm start`